stengergilles/my-template/README.md

 # Cross-Platform C++ Application Template

+> [!NOTE]
+> Much of this repository was generated with the help of AI.

 This repository provides a template for building C++ applications that can run on multiple platforms, including desktop (Windows, macOS, Linux), Android, and WebAssembly.

 It features a clean architecture that separates the core application logic from platform-specific code, making it an ideal starting point for complex projects.
 The user interface is built with [Dear ImGui](https://github.com/ocornut/imgui), providing a lightweight and performant GUI out of the box.

+> [!IMPORTANT]
+> This repository requires a specific commit of Dear ImGui to function correctly.
+Please ensure you are using commit `69e1fb50cacbde1c2c585ae59898e68c1818d9b7`.

 ## Features